-The main challenge for the L900 software and the LP980 spectrometer controller is the correct time sequencing of the individual spectrometer components, i.e. pump laser, probe lamp, monochromator, pump and probe p spectrometer; while maintaining maximum flexibility in measurement modes the user has complete control.
+The main challenge for transient absorption experiments is the correct time sequencing of the individual spectrometer components, i.e. pump laser, probe lamp, monochromator, pump and probe port shutters along with the digital storage oscilloscope.
+This task has been accomplished with the LP980 spectrometer and L900 software; while maintaining maximum flexibility in measurement modes the user has complete control.